 Norway rats are commonly found living near humans.
 Alternatively, the animals prefer damp conditions that have an abundance of greenery, such as a riverbank.
 Urban-dwelling Norway rats do not travel as far each day as their country counterparts.

 This common mouse lives to eat and will eat almost anything.
 As with any species, the Norway rat’s habitat relies heavily upon the nearest food source.
 These pests will usually stay within about 70 feet of their nest, so if you see one out and about, chances are, the rat nest is close by.

-Norway rats inhabit nearly every region in the world, with the few exceptions of the Arctic, Antarctica, as well as some remote islands.
+Norway rats inhabit nearly every region in the world, with the few exceptions being the Arctic, Antarctica, and some remote islands.

 Control methods for Norway rats vary by rat infestation location and size.
 Baiting and trapping are by far the most common methods used by professional pest control technicians as well as homeowners.
 If you choose to use pesticides, please note these can be toxic to pets and small children.
 You should follow the instructions for correct application procedures.
 If you suspect that a pet has consumed bait, contact a veterinarian immediately.

 You can also use bait stations as an effect control method to get rid of these rodents.
 Bait stations lure the rat to come out of hiding but can also pose a threat to household pets that may also see it as bait.
 You should always make sure that your trap or bait station is secure if you can rattle the location, pets or children might be able to get in.
-Find the best rat bait.
+Make sure to also find the best rat bait.